Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 If you’re providing drinks in bottles or cans (choose cans!), designate a specific bin for recycling and make sure there’s signage so it’s clear.

 Depending on where you live, throwing away cans might actually be throwing away money.
 You can check the state department’s website for your state’s recycling laws here.

 If your state doesn’t have a policy for money back on high-valued recyclables, you can write to your representative by telling them you think a bottle deposit would increase recycling rates and be good for the environment and community.
-You can find your state’s representatives’ name and contact information here 🤗
+You can find your state’s representatives’ names and contact information here.

 You can always make paper signs and recycle them, but if you host often I can’t recommend a letterboard enough.
 They’re incredible handy for parties and events, and also a great piece of seasonal decor that can be used year-round for all holidays.